-Dr. Hall has presented her research on infectious problems in babies at scientific conferences, published numerous articles in peer-reviewed journals, and provided editorial services reviewing manuscripts for several pediatric journals.
-She has delivered over 100 invited lectures to medical staffs, professional organizations, and parent groups on topics in newborn medicine, patient safety, emotional responses of parents to the NICU experience, and improving communication between parents and healthcare providers in the NICU setting.
+Dr. Hall has presented her research at scientific conferences, published numerous articles in peer-reviewed journals as well as a number of blog posts, and provided editorial services reviewing manuscripts for a number of pediatric and nursing journals.
+She has delivered hundreds of invited lectures, webinars and podcasts to medical staffs, professional organizations, and parent groups on topics in newborn medicine, patient safety, emotional responses of parents to the NICU experience, and improving communication between parents and healthcare providers in the NICU setting.

 Dr. Hall is Board Certified in Pediatrics and is a Fellow of the American Academy of Pediatrics, a member of its Section on Perinatology, and a member of Alpha Omega Alpha, the national medical honor society.
 Dr. Hall is a member of the National Perinatal Association; she served on the Board of Directors from 2012-2018.
 While in Kansas, Dr. Hall served as Legislative Chair for the Kansas March of Dimes, inaugural Chair of the Kansas Perinatal Quality Collaborative, a member of the Kansas Commission on Maternal-Child Health and the Healthy Kansans 2020 Advisory Board, and a board member of the Ronald McDonald House in Topeka, Kansas.

 Dr. Hall has traveled to both Mexico and Nicaragua on medical missions with Los Medicos Voladores (The Flying Doctors) and with Salvadores de la Salud, a division of Frater-Nica, a Nicaraguan aid organization based in Northern California.